Greatest Literature banner

 The author's strengths are here in spades: memorable characters, a clever twisting plot and related subplots, heart-wrenching drama, pointed social commentary.
 Plus some of the most innovative passages seen in Dickens's work so far.

 On the other hand, about those memorable characters....
-Too many of them!
+Too many!

 Dozens.
 Taken altogether in one novel, they're hard to keep straight.
 One is constantly flipping back through pages—whenever a Boythorn or a Bagnet or a Jellyby or a Jobling re-appears—trying to recall: was that the maid of the gentleman who's a friend of the lawyer for Jarndyce's nephew or...?